 Less than 1% of these coins have survived.
 However, that still amounts to millions upon millions of them, and that can make them affordable.

 (My Greek coins are older than the Roman ones, dating between the 4th and 1st centuries BCE.
 This is the time after Alexander the Great has spread Greek culture across a large amount of area, including the Balkans, Egypt and the Middle East.
 They are a little more rare and cost a bit more.)

 Wealthy Romans sometimes buried their money, and they didn’t always come back for it.
 This is particularly the case in the later part of the Empire when there was a lot of disruption.
 When we find Roman coins, we find them in hoards, sitting underground for 1600+ years waiting to be discovered.

 They come out of the ground in a variety of states.
-Some were wore down through use, but many bronze coins have also corroded.
+Most wore down through use, but many bronze coins have also corroded.
 I’ve had a couple coins with beautiful patinas which have shattered during cleaning because the metal underneath had broken down.
 I buy many of my coins uncleaned, and what I find varies from awesomely detailed to featureless slug.
-(I don’t sell those.
-I do sometimes give them away, particularly to kids.)

 If you hover your cursor over a product image, it will zoom in.
 If you’re wanting to know the exact quality of detail in a particular piece, that’s the best way of finding out.

 Reign of Emperors